Communities

 Anyway, it's not really clear to me what exactly you want to achieve.

-alx‭ wrote almost 2 years ago
+alx‭ wrote over 2 years ago

 Ahh, you're right.
 Just some confusion of mine then.
 For some reason I thought I needed to discard the const in some code, but I don't need to.